-As stated in verse 37, these exiles become an object of scorn and ridicule in all the nations in which are driven.
-After the city of Jerusalem was finally destroyed, 97,000 Jews were exiled throughout Rome.
-There they were enslaved or executed by sword, wild beasts, or gladiatorial combat.
-The strongest were reserved for the Triumph in which the humiliated Jews were forced to walk the streets of Rome in a pompous parade exhibiting their defeat.
-Upon the cessation of this festivity, the Law was placed in the royal palace and coins were minted throughout the Roman Empire depicting crestfallen Jewish captives.
+As predicted in verse 37, these exiles became an object of scorn and ridicule in all the nations in which they were driven.
+After the city of Jerusalem was finally destroyed, 97,000 Jews were exiled throughout Rome.16 There they were enslaved or executed by sword, wild beasts, or gladiatorial combat.17 The strongest were reserved for the Triumph in which the humiliated Jews were forced to walk the streets of Rome in a pompous parade exhibiting their defeat.
+Upon the cessation of this festivity, the Law was placed in the royal palace18 and coins were minted throughout the Roman Empire depicting crestfallen Jewish captives.
 Thus Jewish exiles could not buy or sell without handling the graven image of Caesar alongside the likeness of their defeat at the hands of the Romans.

 38 You will sow much seed in the field but you will harvest little, because locusts will devour it.
 39 You will plant vineyards and cultivate them but you will not drink the wine or gather the grapes, because worms will eat them.
 40 You will have olive trees throughout your country but you will not use the oil, because the olives will drop off.
 41 You will have sons and daughters but you will not keep them, because they will go into captivity.
 42 Swarms of locusts will take over all your trees and the crops of your land.

 A Preterist Commentary on Deuteronomy 28:38-42: The Locust Army . . .